 2720.
-TELEMEDICINE Updated 01/23
+TELEMEDICINE Updated 05/25

 Telemedicine is the use of communication equipment to link health care practitioners and patients in different locations.
+Healthcare services are thus provided while the patient is at an originating site and the healthcare provider is at a distant site.
 This technology is used by health care providers for many reasons, including increased cost efficiency, reduced transportation expenses, improved patient access to specialists and mental health providers, improved quality of care, and better communication among providers.
+Kansas Medicaid guidelines with be in accordance with the Kansas Telemedicine Act (Senate Substitute for House Bill No. 2028).